Schmidt National Law Group is accepting new Paragard lawsuit claims against Cooper Surgical over the potential risks of this IUD.

 Have you had problems with a Paragard® IUD?

-Paragard Lawsuit Claims, Payouts & Settlements page updated for device migration on May 13, 2021
+Paragard Lawsuit Claims, Payouts & Settlements page updated for device breakage on June 3, 2021